-During the 2022 Calendar year, we had the below hoted violation(s) of diffinity water regulations.
-Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2022
+During the 2024 calendar year, we had the below noted violation(s) of drinking water regulations.

+Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2024

 Additional Required Health Effects Language:

 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.